scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** piercing

 You create a swirling cloud of teeth around yourself.
 Make a spellcasting roll against 1 bad die.
 On success you improve a defense die to a superior defense die, improving another for each critical rolled.
 The cloud extends to all adjacent tiles.
 Any creature that enters the cloud for the first time this round or starts their turn there makes a defense roll against your spellcasting roll.
-On hit they take a wound in piercing damage and gain slow 1 until the end of their next turn.
+On hit they take 1/0 in piercing damage and gain slow 1 until the end of their next turn.

-The cloud's area increases by 1 and you add a wound die for each level cast above 2nd.
+The cloud's area increases by 1 and you add 0/1 in piercing damage for each level cast above 2nd.

 #### Command
 *2nd level*